 Under California and Oregon statute which govern PSIC, dividends paid in a consecutive twelve month period cannot exceed the greater of (i) 10% of an insurance company's statutory policyholders' surplus as of December 31 of the preceding year or (ii) 100% of its statutory net income for the preceding calendar year.
 Any dividends or distributions in excess of these amounts would require regulatory approval.
 In addition, under Oregon statute PSIC may only declare a dividend from earned surplus, which does not include contributed capital.
 Surplus arising from unrealized capital gains or revaluation of assets is not considered part of earned surplus.
-Based on the above restrictions, PSIC may pay a dividend or distribution of no greater than \$45.7 million in 2022 without approval by the California and Oregon Insurance Commissioners.
+Based on the above restrictions, PSIC may pay a dividend or distribution of no greater than \$78.2 million in 2023 without approval by the California and Oregon Insurance Commissioners.

 Under Arizona statute which governs PESIC, dividends paid in a consecutive twelve month period cannot exceed the lesser of (i) 10% of an insurance company's statutory policyholders' surplus as of December 31 of the preceding year or (ii) 100% of its statutory net income for the preceding calendar year.
-Based on the above restrictions, PESIC may pay a dividend or distribution of no greater than \$4.1 million in 2022 without approval of the Arizona Insurance Commissioner.
+Based on the above restrictions, PESIC may not pay a dividend or distribution in 2023 without approval of the Arizona Insurance Commissioner due to incurring a statutory net loss in 2022.